 Many cancer patients experience hot flashes and night sweats and need to make their environment as comfortable as possible.
 Keep the temperature in your bedroom low and choose bedding that keeps you cool and dry.
+Here is a blog on bamboo sheets that can completely change your mentality about mattress.
 Your body may also hurt all over, so you may need to get a better mattress.
 You can find one at sites like https://www.dewaardandbode.com/mattress-brands/.

 Maintain a Sleep Routine

 It’s important that you train your body to get on and stay on a sleep cycle.
 This means going to bed at the same time each night, even on weekends.
 Also, it’s a good idea to follow a pre-sleep routine each night that will help put your body and mind in the right mood.
 This can mean taking a warm bath, listening to calming music, meditating or reading.

 Do NOT look at electronics before going to bed.
 The blue light emitted from electronics throws off your circadian rhythms.